 How involved do parents need to be?

-Savvy Reading is intended to be a stand-alone program that doesn’t require parental assistance (aside from maybe logging them in at the beginning of each session).
-I usually eat breakfast and do the dishes while Tally does her Savvy Reading class each morning!
-Many homeschool families use it so they can focus on one child while another child does their Savvy Reading classes.
+Savvy is intended to be a stand-alone program that doesn’t require parental assistance (aside from maybe logging them in at the beginning of each session).
+Last year, I would usually eat breakfast and do the dishes while Tally did her Savvy Reading class each morning!
+Many homeschool families use it so they can focus on one child while another child does their Savvy classes.

 What if we don’t live in the United States?